carlywilk/capstone/README.md

     - Site title and information
     - Map View Section
     - Resource Information Section
-- Mav View Only Page
+- Map View Only Page
 - List View Only Page
 - About Only Page